pramilaOM/pramilaportfolio/README.md

 ```
 ## 🌟 Credits

-This project was created with ❤️ by [Tarun Kaushik](https://tarunkaushik.vercel.app/).
+This project was originally created  by [Tarun Kaushik](https://tarunkaushik.vercel.app/).